Prescription drug board proposal clears House committee

 Those who oppose the bill, such as representatives of the pharmaceutical industry argue that a board like this could reduce innovation and access to certain medicines.
 The drug industry also warns that price controls can disrupt supply chains, and discourage drug manufacturers from operating in Virginia.

 Gilbert stated during the Tuesday committee discussion that he was “amazed” by the situation in California.
-“A number of people affected by the fires were left uninsured because a large number of companies either dropped coverage or drastically reduced it in California.
+“A number of people affected by the fires were left uninsured because a large number of insurance companies either dropped coverage or drastically reduced it in California.
 Every dollar in premiums they collected, they paid out $1.09 on lawsuits.
 They said that they were in business to make money whether anyone liked it or not.
 This .'” is not a profitable business.

 Gilbert warned that the proposed supervision of drug pricing may lead to a scenario similar.